agdturner/ccg-generic/README.md

 ## Acknowledgements
 - The [University of Leeds](http://www.leeds.ac.uk) and externally funded research grants have supported the development of this library.
-- Thank you Java developers that contribute to [openJDK](https://openjdk.java.net/) and develop other useful libraries.

 ## Package details